 Like many cognitive architectures (Langley, Laird, & Rogers, 2009), UMBRA divides content into a working memory and a long-term memory.
 Working memory stores both information arriving from the environment, such as statements about some agent's behavior, and inferences drawn from this external input.
 This short-term store contains two types of element - beliefs and goals - stated as logical literals.
-For example, belief(lion, prey(sheep)) represents the lion's belief that the sheep is a prey animal and goal(lion, eat(lion, sheep)) encodes the lion's goal to eat the sheep.
+For example, belief(lion, prey(sheep)) represents the lion's belief that the sheep is a prey animal, and goal(lion, eat(lion, sheep)) encodes the lion's goal to eat the sheep.
 Together, these types of elements are sufficient for the task of single-agent plan understanding.

-In contrast, long-term memory contains conceptual knowledge and skills that encode generalized knowledge about situations and activities, similar to those found in hierarchical task networks (Nau et al., 2001).
+In contrast, long-term memory contains conceptual knowledge and skills that encode generalized knowledge about situations and activities, similar to that found in hierarchical task networks (Nau et al., 2001).
 Each conceptual rule associates a predicate in the head with a relational situation described in the body.
 Each skill or method associates a predicate in the head with a set of preconditions, a set of invariants, a set of postconditions, and a set of subtasks.
 Higher-level predicates are defined in terms of lower-level ones, imposing a hierarchical organization on long-term memory.
 The same predicate can appear in the head of different conceptual or skill rules, supporting disjunctive and recursive definitions.

 For example, one decomposition of the hunt(Actor, Prey, Loc) skill involves a pattern of invariants agent(Actor) and not(dead(Actor)), subtasks chase_to(Actor, Prey, Loc) and kill(Actor, Prey, Loc), and postconditions dead(Prey) and at_location(Prey, Loc).
-The subtasks chase_to(Actor, Prey, Loc) and kill(Actor, Prey, Loc) and kill(Actor, Prey, Loc) have their own decompositions in terms of preconditions, invariants, postconditions, and actions.
+The subtasks chase_to(Actor, Prey,

+Loc) and kill(Actor, Prey, Loc) have their own decompositions in terms of preconditions, invariants, postconditions, and actions.

-We can build on these concepts to represent another key structure: the explanation.
-An explanation is a set of linked rule instances, and resides in a partition of working memory.
-Because of the hierarchical structure of knowledge in long-term memory, the explanations the system generates can be represented as directed graphs whose leaves are concept literals, applied operators, and constraints.
-Their roots and nonterminal nodes are rule heads, where nonterminals appear as subtasks in other rule instances and roots do not.
-Each component rule instance in an explanation is annotated with provenance information on whether its conditions were assumed, inferred, or retrieved from memory, similarly to the way working memory elements store information about whether they were introduced via assumption, inference, or external input.
+Because of the hierarchical structure of knowledge in long-term memory, the explanations generated by the system can be represented as directed graphs whose leaves are concept literals, applied operators, and constraints.
+Their roots and non-terminal nodes are rule heads, where non-terminals appear as subtasks in other rule applications and roots do not.
+Each component rule application in an explanation is annotated with provenance information on whether its conditions were assumed, inferred, or retrieved from memory, similarly to the way working memory elements store information about whether they were introduced via assumption, inference, or external input.